 To get an idea of the type of research conducted in our laboratory, please look through our publications.
 Electronic or paper reprints are available upon request.

-- Evolution and management of insecticide resistance in the Colorado potato beetle.
-Colorado potato beetle is infamos for its remarkable ability to develop resistance to virtually every chemical that has ever been used against it.
-In some cases, a new insecticide failed after one year (e.g., endrin) or even during the first year of use.
+- Contemporary microevolution in agricultural ecosystems.
+We mostly use the Colorado potato beetle adaptation to insecticides as a model system.
+This species is infamous for its remarkable ability to develop resistance to virtually every chemical that has ever been used against it.
+In some cases, a new insecticide failed after one year or even during the first year of use.
 Impressive potential to withstand a variety of poisons is probably caused by the coevolution of the beetle and its host plants in the family Solanaceae, which have high concentrations of phytotoxins in their foliage.
 It is also aided by the high fecundity of this species, with a single mutant potentially producing several hundred offspring in just one generation.
 We are investigating behavioral ecology and population genetics of this insect in an attempt to come up with management approaches allowing to extend the useful life of commercially used insecticides.

 - Alyokhin, A., M. Baker, D. Mota-Sanchez, G. Dively, and E. Grafius.
 2008.
 Colorado potato beetle resistance to insecticides.
 American Journal of Potato Research 85: 395–413.
 (Invited review article).
 [Full Text]